 Walking from the tube station, heading towards the Portobello market, I stopped suddenly when I heard his voice.
 I looked around to find the source of the song playing and I saw Dan.
 Right now I cannot remember what he was singing that day, under the grey London summer sky, among tourists, and locals, but I guess it caught my attention for a reason, as I usually walk past so many musicians, and I don’t stop for every single one.

 So many people were just gliding past me, as I was standing still, listening to him, not being able to leave.
-I was honestly surprised that I was the only person hearing him.
+I was surprised that I was the only person hearing him.
 Did everyone suddenly go deaf?

 I was standing across the road, took my camera out, and started recording.
 He noticed me as he kept playing.
 People seeing me with my camera, started acknowledging the music and paying attention to him.
 I only smiled at them, silently approving of their choice.

 I stopped looking at my camera screen, and was just enjoying music, whilst daydreaming of something specific and nothing in particular.
 The last few chords played and faded away.
 I switched off my camera and decided to walk up to this scruffy looking guy.

 – Hey.
 I loved your voice!
 And the song! – I said.

 – Thanks!
 What’s your name? – he asked.

 – Olga, from Russia – I said, not knowing why I actually added “from Russia”.
 Another year will pass and I would hate people asking me where I originate from.
 He laughed and extended his arm for a shake.

 – I’m Dan, from Wales. – He said smiling and then laughed contagiously.

 I went red, and shook his hand, repeating his name again.
 It was awkward enough, but he didn’t seem to be fazed by it.
 And let me say, I really like guys, who are brave in their interactions with me.
 Most of the time anyway.